CLeJack/Pitchfork/README.md

 - removes constraints of window size and frequency resolution
 - loses the ability to reconstruct a signal or get absolute amplitude information

-**Head** - definces some convenience macro definitions and a few inline functions.
+**Head** - defines some convenience macro definitions and a few inline functions.
 Included at the top of other header files

 **Stats** - some basic statistic functions